Gageperrin/it-notes/it-topics/cissp.md

 Wi-Fi Protected Access 3 (WPA3) was finalized in 2018.
 WPA3-ENT uses 192-bit AES CCMP encryption while WPA3-PER uses 128-bit.
 WPA3-PER replaces preshared key auth with Simultaneous Authentication of Equals (SAE) which is a zero-knowledge proof process knwon as Dragonfly Key Exchange.
 WPA3 also implements IEEE 802.11w-2009 management frame protection so that network management can have confidentiality, integrity, authentication of source, and replay protection.

 ENT authentication is also known as 802.1X/EAP.
 EAP can have one-factor authentication like EAP-MD5, LEAP, PEAP-MSCHAP, TTLS-MSCHAP, EAP-SIM or two-factor EAP-TLS, TTLS with OTP, and PEAP-GTC.
 EAP is an authentiation framework whcih can be extended to LEAP (Cisco option that is weak and deprecated) or PEAP (open source tunneling solution).
+802.1X is often associated with wireless networking but can be used with any form of network authentication.

 Wi-Fi Protected Setup (WPS) is a security standard for wireless networks.
 WPS is enabled by default on most WAP's but should be disabled in the deployment process because WPS can be brute-forced in less than six hours.